 For years I had been hearing about the awesome Christmas displays in Dyker Heights, Brooklyn.
 I'd seen plenty of videos and photos online.
 But once I saw those jaw-dropping sights in person, I knew visiting "Dyker Lights" would become a family holiday tradition.

-Living in upper Manhattan, Dyker Heights is a serious schlep.
+Living in upper Manhattan, reaching Dyker Heights, Brooklyn is a serious schlep.
 It's really not doable via public transportation, especially at night with kids in tow.
 One year I hitched a ride with a neighbor, but the following I decided to play tourist and go on A Slice of Brooklyn's Christmas Lights guided bus tour.
-Even though my daughter and I saw many of the same houses, our visits were quite different.
 If you're considering taking the kids to Dyker Heights this holiday season but are wondering about the best way to go, here's how the two experiences compare, plus details on a third, more budget-friendly option.

-You'll see inflatables and lights galore on house after house in this neighborhood.
-Photo by Sergii Rodionov via Flickr.
+You'll see giant lights galore on house after house in this neighborhood.
+Photo by Alex Fitzpatrick via Flickr

-While there are other impressive holiday light displays in New York City, New Jersey, and on Long Island, nothing in the tristate area compares with Dyker Heights.
+There are other impressive holiday light displays in New York City, New Jersey, and on Long Island, but nothing in the tristate area compares with Dyker Lights.
 It's not that each individual house is so spectacular (although a few truly are); it's the overwhelming number of Christmas displays in a single area.
-It's block after block of twinkling lights, illuminated inflatables, animatronic figures, giant Nutcrackers and one insanely massive Santa.
+It's block after block of twinkling lights, illuminated inflatables, animatronic figures, giant Nutcrackers, and one insanely massive Santa.

 RELATED: NYC Holiday Fun and Events Guide for Families

 The annual display has become a global tourist destination.
-Photo by Sergii Rodionov via Flickr.
+Photo by Peter Burka via Flickr

-If you live in New York and hate the idea of taking a guided tour of anything here, you may want to make an exception for the Christmas Lights Tour, especially if you don't own a car.
-It's $50 for adults and $40 for children younger than 12 (I really wish they offered a family rate), but you don't have the expense and hassle of renting a car, navigating your way out there and—hardest of all—finding parking afterward.
+If you live in New York and hate the idea of taking a guided tour of anything here, you may want to make an exception for A Slice of Brooklyn's Christmas Lights Tour, especially if you don't own a car.
+It's $50–$55 for adults and $40–$45 for children ages 11 and under (I really wish they offered a family rate), but you don't have the expense and hassle of renting a car, navigating your way out there and—hardest of all—finding parking afterward.
 Plus, you learn lots of cool details—how it all began back in the '80s with Lucy Spata's house, how her neighbors initially complained but now they try to one-up her—and watch vintage Christmas TV specials on the bus, which picks up and drops off near Union Square.
 Tours begin on December 1 and run nightly through New Year's Eve, with the exception of Christmas Eve and Day.

-If you're an intrepid do-it-yourself type and want to go on your own, visit after Christmas Day.
+If you're an intrepid do-it-yourself type and want to go on your own, you might consider visiting after Christmas Day.
 Parking is easier and the crowds are thinner, although you'll never have the streets to yourself.
 However, we can't guarantee that everyone will have their lights on past Christmas.
-You also can stay as long as you'd like as we did feel a little rushed on the guided tour.
+You also can stay as long as you'd like, as we did feel a little rushed on the guided tour.
 If you have older kids, you could try reaching Dyker Heights via subway.
 The D to 79th Street is the closest stop, but it's still quite a walk.
 Chances are you'll already be cold and tired when you get there.

-Read about other things to do in Dyker Heights or find family-friendly restaurants near the displays.
+Read about other things to do around the area, or find family-friendly restaurants near the displays.

-Top photo of a Dyker Heights Christmas house by Alex Fitzpatrick via Flickr.
+Top photo of a Dyker Heights Christmas house by Peter Burka via Flickr